-In C or C++, directives begin with the # preprocessor comment character and the string pragma omp followed by the name of the directive.
+In C or C++, directives begin with the # comment character and the string pragma omp followed by the name of the directive.

-pragma omp parallel
+- # pragma omp parallel

-pragma omp sections
+- # pragma omp sections

-pragma omp for
+- # pragma omp for

-pragma omp critical
+- # pragma omp critical

-One or more directives may appear, just before a block of code, which is typically delimited by $\{ \text{ curly brackets } \}$ or the body of a for statement.
+Directives appear just before a block of code, which is delimited by { curly brackets } or the body of a for statement.